anntzer/defopt/doc/source/features.rst

 A runnable example is available at `examples/booleans.py`_.

-If ``strict_kwonly`` is unset, then all boolean parameters with a default or that are keyword-only are converted in such a way.

 Lists
 -----

-Lists are automatically converted to flags which take zero or more arguments.
+Lists are automatically converted to flags (regardless of whether they are positional-or-keyword, or keyword-only) which take zero or more arguments.
-If the argument is positional, the flag is marked as required.

 When declaring that a parameter is a list in a docstring, use the established convention of putting the contained type inside square brackets. ::